Blog

 Why You Don’t Have To Apply Separately for CAL

-Social Security uses a “cutting-edge” software system that identifies specific cases that are eligible for certain kinds of expediting once submitted.
-The electronic Quick Disability Determination (QDD) system is also used for SSDI and SSI and scans applications for key words and phrases that indicate likely acceptance.
+Social Security uses a software system that identifies specific cases that are eligible for certain kinds of expediting once submitted.
+The electronic Quick Disability Determination (QDD) system is also used for SSDI and SSI and scans applications for keywords and phrases that indicate likely acceptance.

 Other Eligibility Options

-AARP notes a range of other ways your application can be expedited:
+AARP notes a range of other ways Social Security can expedite your application:

 • If the claimant’s condition has reached a terminal stage, or they’re in hospice care